-Though the Chinese New Year of the Water Snake doesn’t begin until February 10, 2013, many people here in the United States begin to celebrate the “New Year” quite a bit earlier.
+Though the Chinese New Year of the Wood Horse doesn’t begin until January 31, 2014, many people here in the United States begin to celebrate the “New Year” quite a bit earlier.
 While highlights of the Chinese New Year’s celebration include the Lantern Festival and Lion and Dragon Dances, so in our culture it is the crafting of New Year's Resolutions that is often a central ritual.
 As a Taoist practitioner currently living in the United States, I wondered what my “New Year's Resolutions” might be.
 What follows is at least a partial answer to that question: aspirations for the New Year rooted deeply (and sometimes just playfully) in Taoist philosophy and practice.

 May my path through the coming year include …